Documents Needed to Sell Land by Owner

 Document the list of assets to sell with the land

-When you sell your property, you may also be selling the rights to other assets that go with the land.
+When you sell your property by owner, you may also be selling the rights to other assets that go with the land.
 This is particularly true for farm and ranch sales.
 These assets can include anything from a tractor to a timber stand.
 Listing these assets with the land can make it easier for potential buyers to know what they are getting, and it can also speed up the sale process.

 Real estate taxes